 A unique provision of HB09-1129 is that it allows developers to participate in pilot projects that harvest rainwater and put it to beneficial, though non-essential, use in the subdivision.
 These projects may only operate according to an engineered plan, submitted to the state engineer for approval and eventually, to the water court.
 Individual landowners are not eligible for these pilot projects.

-Source: http://extension.colostate.edu/topic-areas/natural-resources/rainwater-collection-colorado-6-707/
+extension.colostate.edu/topic-areas/natural-resources/rainwater-collection-colorado-6-707 issuu.com/cfwe/docs/wl4_r9_web

-5. CITIZEN GUIDE ON COLORADO WATER LAW
+CITIZEN'S GUIDE TO COLORADO WATER LAW